Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 This section describes how to set up a project to use the jSparrow Maven Plugin and how to use it.

 ### Feature Overview
 Fully automatic execution of jSparrow rules for a Maven project.
-Apply refactorings using the command line.
+Apply refactoring using the command line.
 For an overview over the supplied rules use the list-rules goal (see further below).
 Easy installation, no additional downloads required.
 Configuration using command line options, profiles or configuration files possible.